 Starting Point: Placa d’Espanya

 The adventure begins in front of the Catalonia Plaza Espanya Hotel, a central and easy-to-find spot.
 From there, you’ll hop on a train for approximately 55 minutes heading toward Montserrat.
 This initial leg sets the tone — a relaxed, scenic ride through the Catalunya countryside.
-Passengers often comment on how the train ride itself is part of the charm, offering a glimpse of local life outside the city.

 Ascending Montserrat: The Cable Car

 Once you arrive at the base station, the Aeri de Montserrat cable car takes you up the mountain.
 This 15-minute ride elevates the experience, offering sweeping panoramic views of the landscape below.
 The cable car is a highlight for many, with reviews praising its fun factor and the incredible vistas.
-However, it’s important to note that this part involves altitude and some walking, so it’s not suitable for those with mobility or respiratory issues.

 Exploring the Mountain and Historical Sites

 After the ascent, you’ll spend around 75 minutes on a panoramic tour of Montserrat.
-This isn’t just a walk around — guides share stories and history, pointing out the most picturesque spots perfect for photos.
-Many reviewers mention how knowledgeable guides, like Monica and Marcelo, make the history come alive and help you capture great shots.
+This isn’t just a walk around — guides share stories and history, pointing out the most picturesque spots great for photos.
+Many reviewers mention how guides, like Monica and Marcelo, make the history come alive and help you capture great shots.

 Visiting the Basilica and the Black Madonna